thelastman112/PraktikumTIF/README.md

 # Praktikum TIF

 ## Description
-Used to monitor individual nutrition
+Used to start the Praktikum TIF Project

 ## Software Requirement
 - Nodejs 16